 Staff will develop costs of modifications and budget based on availability of program funds if modifications are approved.
-If devices were paid for with private funds, and constructed under this program, then private funding shall be raised to remove these devices.

 3.17 Toolbox of Physical Features that May be Used

 A "toolbox" of devices that may be used for neighborhood traffic calming projects in the Town of Castle Rock is included as Appendix B of this guide.
 The toolbox includes a variety of treatments that, depending upon the specific traffic issues (speeding, or cut-through traffic) needing to be addressed, may be considered.
 Since some of the devices are intended to address very specific types of traffic conditions they may not all be suitable for every project.
 The toolbox contains a brief discussion of the pros and cons for each device, their possible impacts to emergency response and their estimated costs.
 Additional traffic calming techniques not included in the "toolbox" may also be added by the Staff Team as part of the plan.